top of page

 Music As Our Common Breath

 In the years since, I’ve seen Bruce exactly once.
-Accompanied by my then husband, Dan, who stood just behind me, making sure I fist bumped at the appropriate points during the chorus of Born to Run.
-My reaction to Paul’s and Dan’s insistence was to put Bruce squarely in my ‘meh’ category of music.
+It was 2009, and I was accompanied by my then husband, Dan, who stood just behind me, making sure I fist-bumped at the appropriate points during the chorus of Born to Run.

 Recently, in my work at local music venues, I’ve seen several Bruce cover bands, including one show performed entirely on the ukulele.

-Not because I am a Bruce fan, clearly.
+I know the words to every song, not because I am a Bruce fan, clearly.
 I know every word because there are certain songs that permeate our lives, like air.
 Bruce’s music is like that.

 Despite the Pauls and Dans of the world, I sang along at the recent Bruce in the USA cover show.
 And I watched as the entire crowd pressed towards the stage, craving the connection that comes from the full-throated, fist-bumping exhalation of our common breath.